 Suddenly Pebbles stops breathing.
 Worried, Miller-Morgan quickly lifts her out of the sedative-laced bath and puts her into water without the tranquilizing drug.
 Time seems to stand still as Miller- Morgan gently holds her head.
 “She’s slowed down more than I like,” he says.
 Then ever so slightly her mouth opens and closes.
 Everyone relaxes.
 Pebbles will be fine.
 And the flukes, it will turn out, are gone.

 Welcome to the watery world of Miller-Morgan, the aquatic veterinarian with Oregon Sea Grant Extension at OSU.
 He’s a busy guy.
-As the head of OSU’s Ornamental Fish Health Program, he teaches importers, retailers, hobbyists, college students, and veterinarians how to care for underwater pets.
+As the head of OSU’s Aquatic Animal Health Program, he teaches importers, retailers, hobbyists, college students, and veterinarians how to care for underwater pets.
 He has no shortage of people to educate.
 In the United States alone, 14 million households own 183 million fish, according to a recent survey by the American Pet Products Association.

 One of the best ways to see his impact is to visit the annual Northwest Koi and Goldfish Show in Portland.
 Koi shows are like dog shows, except the fish don’t look like their owners.
 A couple of years ago, Miller-Morgan and his assistant, Dennis Glaze, were asked to inspect the hygiene and handling practices at the show to prevent the spread of disease.
 Hygiene is important at shows because koi are big business.
 Miller-Morgan once performed abdominal surgery on one valued at about $5,000; and he recalls one person paying $70,000 for a single koi.